dheero/OBF.github.io/wiki/2009_hardware_purchase_proposal.md

 research has shown that we can't really make use of a hosted solution that charges by domain or email address in any financially reasonable way.

+Our recommended solution is to spend real money on a hardware email scanning appliance from www.mailfoundry.com.
+For the cost of the appliance and the annual update fees we gain the ability to protect an **unlimited number of email addresses and domains**.
+This alone will be a huge win for the OBF and if it works really well we may be able to open our lists to ad-hoc messages from the general public again.
+This also could allow us to offer more individual email services to OBF projects and volunteers.

+The commercial solution is expected to cost $1,200 - $1,400 USD depending on support options selected.

 Proposed purchases
 ------------------